tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

           (int_literal [1, 9] - [1, 10]))))))
 ```

 You can pass any number of file paths and glob patterns to `tree-sitter parse`, and it will parse all of the given files.
 The command will exit with a non-zero status code if any parse errors occurred.
+Passing the `--cst` flag will output a pretty-printed CST instead of the normal S-expression representation.
 You can also prevent the syntax trees from being printed using the `--quiet` flag.
 Additionally, the `--stat` flag prints out aggregated parse success/failure information for all processed files.
 This makes `tree-sitter parse` usable as a secondary testing strategy: you can check that a large number of files parse without error:

 ```sh
 tree-sitter parse 'examples/**/*.go' --quiet --stat